Your name plays a very important part in any document, especially your resume.

 Should you put your middle initial on your resume?

-It is not necessary, but it can help differentiate you from the competition.
-Your middle initial can also make you seem smarter, according to studies done.
-Using a middle initial can help you surpass certain biases that recruiters may have when reading names.
+Putting your middle initial on a resume is not necessary, but it can help differentiate you from the competition.
+Your middle initial can also make you seem smarter, certain studies showed.
+Also, using a middle initial can help you surpass certain biases that recruiters may have when reading names.

 1. Your middle initial separates you from a competitor with the same name